apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/generic.md

 - The org.apache.dubbo.sample.UserProvider interface is located at 127.0.0.1:20000;
 - Using generic invocation (generic=true).

-The consumer's Filter will automatically convert normal calls to generic calls based on the configuration carried by the Dubbo URL, but note that in this method, response results will return in generic format and will not automatically convert to the corresponding object.
-For example, in map generic invocation, if a User class needs to be returned, the consumer will receive a map corresponding to the User class.
+The consumer's Filter will automatically convert normal calls to generic calls based on the configuration carried by the Dubbo URL.
+When `inv.Reply()` is set to a target struct pointer, the consumer-side Filter will automatically deserialize the map result into the corresponding object during the `OnResponse` phase; if not set, the response will still be returned in generic format (e.g., map).

-### Manual Generic Invocation
+### Manual Generic Invocation (Legacy)

+> It is recommended to use `client.NewGenericService` as described above.
+The following is the legacy approach based on `config.ReferenceConfig`, provided for reference only.

-Manual generic invocation requests are not processed through a filter; thus, the consumer must explicitly initiate a generic invocation, a typical application scenario for testing.
-In [dubbo-go-samples](https://github.com/apache/dubbo-go-samples/tree/f7febed9d686cb940ea55d34b5baa567d7574a44/generic), manual invocation is used for ease of testing.
+Manual generic invocation constructs a reference via `config.ReferenceConfig` and explicitly initiates a generic invocation, a typical application scenario for testing.

 Generic invocation does not require creating a configuration file (dubbogo.yaml), but requires manual configuration of the registry, reference, and other information in the code.
 The initialization method is encapsulated in the newRefConf method, as follows.